 I have formed a friendship with Elaine and if I ever have questions or need help with anything she is happy to answer, especially in relation to treatments of dogs that I am treating who have a bit more going on than just muscular issues.
 I also did a massage course with Elaine that taught me more modalities.
 I still tend to use those modalities from time to time depending on the dog.

 I had started learning about Reiki in 2010 and quickly realised how much of a benefit to me it was in healing aspects of me not only physically but in all ways possible, I then added Seichim to my healing modalities in 2013 and became a master teacher in 2015.
 I go to a Reiki share group in Goodna to have and give regular healings and recommend to anyone wanting to know or experience Reiki to find a share group.

-Two Feet And Four Paws founded in 2013 and has changed and grown as I learn more and add more to my tool box.
+Two Feet And Four Paws was founded in 2013 and have changed and grown as I learn more and add more to my toolbox.

 My Techniques I use for pets are:

 Cross fiber mobilization

 There are many techniques when massaging animals.
 Some of these include effleurage strokes, palpations, stretches, holds, and switches when used to target and treat specific areas.
 As each animal has different needs and problem areas.

 In 2018 I found about energy healing called the nine rights to the Munay-ki, I found a person who could give me the rites on the sunshine coast of Queensland.
 I then set about receiving the right to help me get a deeper connection to myself and my spirituality.

 In 2019 I then was told about Peiec® healing had a course running in Brisbane, I booked into that course and have been evolving, healing and changing since.
 I have a much deeper connection to God/ Source than I ever could have imagined or hoped.
 I am now a level 1 practitioner in Peiec®, I offer transformation sessions to people and animals to heal and become whole calm in stillness.